MonoTech01/OverTheWire/CTF-Write-Ups/dark-matter.md

     Public key value = 340282366920938460843936948965011886881

-The result of the decoder show many possible decryption (d) keys.
+The result of the decoder shows many possible decryption (d) keys.
 After putting each key in "Enter the decryption key" section, the following key is the correct one: 19644236187324098433228745541797845217

 The correct key unlocks the machine and allows users to access the school's files.